xuri/excelize-doc/en/cell.md

 func (f *File) DeleteComment(sheet, cell string) (err error)
 ```

-DeleteComment provides the method to delete comment in a sheet by given worksheet.
+DeleteComment provides the method to delete comment in a sheet by given worksheet name.
 For example, delete the comment in `Sheet1!$A$30`:

 ```go
 err := f.DeleteComment("Sheet1", "A30")